 - Highlight previous accomplishments (explain the importance of awards and publications).

 - Mention how and why the student stands out from their peers, particularly if writing letters for others in the same competition.

 - Are clear, forceful and literate.

-Further details and instructions can be found in Tips on writing effective reference letters, a presentation given at a 2010 Best Practices workshop.
+Further details and instructions can be found in Tips on writing effective reference letters.
 Designed to help you write the best reference letters possible, this page answers important questions such as:

 - Am I obliged to write a reference letter if asked by a student?
 How should I respond if I'm not supportive?

 - How much lead time should I expect in order to write a reference letter?

 - What information should be provided by the student?

 - What are the key elements of a “good” reference letter and what pitfalls should be avoided?